tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 This model identifies if a trial has been converted or not.
 The logic for which has been included in `fct_trial` model.
 We exclude ci_minutes orders from this model.

-Finally, only valid subscriptions that are not refuned are identified by filtering out subscriptions that have (mrr <= 0 and tcv <=0).
+Finally, only valid subscriptions that are not refunded are identified by filtering out subscriptions that have (mrr <= 0 and tcv <=0).
 The subscriptions that are cancelled instantly or fully refunded after a certain period are excluded.

 {% enddocs %}